Morden Looking At Solutions For Snow Removal Challenges - PembinaValleyOnline.com

 Merchants of Stephen Street in Morden have been looking to the city for aid in snow removal, with a main focus on the downtown sidewalks.

-Currently, businesses on Thornview get their snow cleared by the city while those in downtown Stephen Street don't, having to hire contracts independently.
+Currently, businesses on Thornhill get their snow cleared by the city while those in downtown Stephen Street don't, having to hire contracts independently.

 Mayor Brandon Burley says they have encountered a complication in the city's decision to remove the snow on Stephen Street as well.